Debbie Lesko: Early career

-In the early 2000s, Lesko became involved in the Peoria Unified School District.
-She served on the district's community committee.
+In the early 2000s, Lesko became involved in the Peoria Unified School District where she served on the district's community committee.
 In 2006, she ran for school board.
 Lesko was endorsed by U.S. Representative Trent Franks.
 She placed fourth out of five candidates.
 She participated in school board meetings and was a contributor to The Arizona Republic.
 Her contributions to the newspaper included opinion pieces about illegal immigration and domestic violence.

 On November 4, 2008, Lesko was elected to the Arizona House of Representatives.
 She was reelected in 2010 and 2012.

 In 2014, Lesko was elected to the Arizona State Senate.
 She was endorsed by the Arizona Police Association, AZ Right to Life, and the Greater Phoenix Chamber of Commerce.
 She ran unopposed in the Republican primary and defeated Democratic nominee Carolyn Vasko in the general election.
 In 2016, she ran unopposed in the primary and general election.